brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 **Earnings** gp or Influence +5

-**Benefit** bonus on [Knowledge](skills/knowledge#_knowledge) (religion) checks relating to its contents
+**Benefit** bonus on [Knowledge](skill_dir/knowledge#_knowledge) (religion) checks relating to its contents

-**Create** 4 Goods, 4 Labor, 1 Magic (260 gp); **Time** 12 days
+**Create** 4 Goods, 4 Labor, 1 Magic (260 gp; **Time** 12 days

 **Size** 1—4 squares

 **Upgrades To** Vault

 A Reliquary is built to securely store religious artifacts, and dedicated to a specific deity or philosophy.
 It contains shelves to house the items, special display cases to protect them, and sometimes chairs and tables to allow study.
 It's secured by a strong wooden door or grating with a good lock.
 Unlike a Vault, a Reliquary is intended to allow people to observe its contents.
-When stocked with relics appropriate to the chosen deity or philosophy, the room grants a +1 bonus on [Knowledge](skills/knowledge#_knowledge) (religion) checks relating to the history, powers, and purpose of those relics.
+When stocked with relics appropriate to the chosen deity or philosophy, the room grants a +1 bonus on [Knowledge](skill_dir/knowledge#_knowledge) (religion) checks relating to the history, powers, and purpose of those relics.

 Sanctum

 **Benefit** bonus on one Will save

-**Create** 2 Goods, 1 Influence, 1 Labor, 1 Magic (190 gp); **Time** 6 days
+**Create** 2 Goods, 1 Influence, 1 Labor, 1 Magic (190 gp; **Time** 6 days

 **Size** 1—4 squares